 A study of financial decision-making within federal, state and local government units with respect to expenditures; and taxes, fees, and money and capital markets as sources of funds to finance government operations.
-(Prerequisite: GCF320 Financial Management and six credit hours of undergraduate economics or equivalent..)
+(Prerequisite: GCF320 Financial Management.)

 GCF326 Money and Capital Markets